17th Arizona Territorial Legislature: Concurrent activities

 As the session was in progress, efforts were underway to have a new governor appointed.
-Territorial Delegate Marcus A. Smith wrote to President Cleveland on March 22, 1893, saying "The Legislature in now in session and will adjourn on the 13th of April.
+Territorial Delegate Marcus A. Smith wrote to President Cleveland on March 22, 1893, saying "The Legislature is now in session and will adjourn on the 13th of April.
 The newly installed Governor must have several days in which to make a judicious selection of the important officers under his appointment.
 The Federal Statutes ... provide ... that the Governor of the Territory, by and with the consent on the Council, shall name the Territorial officers.
 When the Legislature adjourns there will be no Council to act in harmony with him."

 The new Governor, L. C. Hughes, was not nominated until April 4, 1893, and, following confirmation by the U.S. Senate did not take office till the last full day of the legislative session.
 Unlike the 15th Arizona Territorial Legislature, the legislature did not extend the session to allow the new Governor a chance to make officer nominations of his own choosing.